Butanol: Biobutanol

 Butanol (n-butanol or isobutanol) is a potential biofuel (butanol fuel).
 Butanol at 85 percent concentration can be used in cars designed for gasoline (petrol) without any change to the engine (unlike 85% ethanol), and it contains more energy for a given volume than ethanol and almost as much as gasoline, and a vehicle using butanol would return fuel consumption more comparable to gasoline than ethanol.
 Butanol can also be added to diesel fuel to reduce soot emissions.
 Photoautotrophic microorganisms, like cyanobacteria, can be engineered to produce 1-butanol indirectly from CO_{2} and water.

 Production

+Butanols are normally present in fusel alcohol.

 Since the 1950s, most butanol in the United States is produced commercially from fossil fuels.
 The most common process starts with propene (propylene), which is put through a hydroformylation reaction to form butanal, which is then reduced with hydrogen to 1-butanol and/or 2-butanol. tert-butanol is derived from isobutane as a co-product of propylene oxide production.

 Butanol can also be produced by fermentation of biomass by bacteria.
 Prior to the 1950s, Clostridium acetobutylicum was used in industrial fermentation to produce n-butanol.